SakshamSawhney/summer-school-online-day-2/README.md

 Bonus:
 - Hover effect on contact links is implemented using `a:hover`.
-- The `.profile-card` class adds shadow and border radius for visual appeal.
+- The `.profile-card` class adds shadow and border radius for visual appeal."